 Family-owned businesses represent a critical component of economies in all parts of the globe, generating significant business activity and prosperity.
 However, research suggests that few of these businesses survive into the second generation, and even fewer into the third, fourth or fifth.
-Beset by internal politics and tension around selecting the next leader, family businesses often follow flawed succession plans, or lack one altogether.
+Beset by family politics and tension around selecting the next leader, family businesses often follow flawed succession plans, or lack one altogether.
 As a result, many are unprepared for leadership transition and struggle to demonstrate the value of the business to subsequent generations.
 This often results in the breakup and sale of the enterprise.

-Rigorous governance and oversight through independent board membership provide a critical foundation for family-owned businesses to protect against this vulnerability.
-By adding independent oversight to the board of directors, family businesses can more effectively choose successors, manage the expectations of family members and, most importantly, successfully manage the leadership transition process.
+Rigorous governance and oversight through independent board membership provides a critical foundation for family-owned businesses to protect against this vulnerability.
+By adding independent oversight to the board of directors, family businesses can more objectively choose successors, manage the expectations of family members and, most importantly, successfully manage leadership transition through the discipline of proven management processes.